A primer on semiconvex functions in general potential theories: The Legendre transform and Alexandrov's theorem

-\part{The Legendre transform and Alexandrov's theorem}
+\chapter{The Legendre transform and Alexandrov's theorem}

 This appendix, together with the next appendix, provides a self-contained proof of Alexandrov's~\Cref{aleks} on second order differentiability of convex functions.
 The proof is based on two ingredients.
-The first ingredient concerns properties of the Legendre transform, which is well known to be an important tool in the study convex functions.
+The first ingredient concerns properties of the Legendre transform, which is well known to be an important tool in the study of convex functions.
 Roughly speaking, this transform provides a means of passing from first-order differentiability to second-order differentiability for convex functions.
 The second ingredient is a Lipschitz version of Sard's theorem (\Cref{sard}).

-Our proof of Alexandrov's theorem follows the main steps of Harvey and Lawson's proof (see \cite{hlqc}), which are basically the same as those proposed by Crandall, Ishii and Lions propose in~\cite{user}.
+Our proof of Alexandrov's theorem follows the main steps of Harvey and Lawson's proof in \cite{hlqc}, which are basically the same as those proposed by Crandall, Ishii, and Lions in~\cite{user}.
 A different proof exploiting Lebesgue's Differentiation Theorem and mollifications is given in the monograph of Evans and Gariepy~\cite{evansgar}.